Gimloader/gimloader.github.io/src/content/docs/api/scopedlibs.md

 > **getHeaders**(`name`): `object`

-Gets the headers of a plugin, such as version, author, and description
+Gets the headers of a library, such as version, author, and description

 #### Parameters